Cyfrin/Updraft/courses/security/6-thunder-loan/11-static-analysis-slither-aderyn/+page.md

 ### Static Analysis Slither + Aderyn

 Ok!
-We're ready to start attacking this code base and indentifying vulnerabilities.
+We're ready to start attacking this code base and identifying vulnerabilities.
 A good first step is our static analyzers of course.

 ### Slither